EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 How to submit comments

-• Online through the project website (use the contact box on the right)
+- Online through the project webpage (use the contact box on the right)

-You are able to provide written comments about the project at any time, but comments must be submitted by June 25, 2024 to be included in the record for this workshop.
+You are able to provide written comments about the project at any time, but comments must be submitted by December 31, 2025 to be included in the record for this hearing.
 You may also call the project manager (phone number to the right) if you have questions before you submit your comment.

 If you need ADA or Translation Services: